 Historical facial reconstructions provide us with a glimpse into the past in a manner that we can visually connect to our ancient predecessors.
 However, it should be noted that most of these reconstructions, while guided by empirical evidence, are based on educated appraisements, thereby presenting approximations of the facial structure of the individual.
 Taking this into consideration, let us take a gander at six facial reconstructions of ancient Egyptians, from the period between circa 15th century BC to the 1st century BC.

-1) Nebiri, an Egyptian Dignitary (circa 15th century BC) –
+Nebiri, an Egyptian Dignitary (circa 15th century BC)

 Nebiri was an ancient Egyptian dignitary who lived during the time of the 18th dynasty, corresponding to the reign of Pharaoh Thutmose III (1479–1425 BC).
 Now in terms of archaeology, Nebiri’s mummy showcased the oldest ever case of chronic heart failure due to atherosclerosis (along with severe gum disease).
 But beyond modern reports, there is almost a sense of poetic justice when it comes to the history and reconstruction of Nebiri’s mummy.

-In fact, a CT scan has already revealed how the mummified head was preserved with the help of linen bandages that were carefully inserted in the nasal area, eyes and the mouth.
-An analysis made in 2013 showcased how these bandages were meticulously treated with a concoction comprising a balsam or aromatic plant, a coniferous resin, heated Pistacia resin and finally animal fat (or plant-based oil).
+In fact, a CT scan has already revealed how the mummified head was preserved with the help of linen bandages that were carefully inserted in the nasal area, eyes, and mouth.
+An analysis made in 2013 showcased how these bandages were meticulously treated with a concoction comprising a balsam or aromatic plant, a coniferous resin, heated Pistacia resin, and finally animal fat (or plant-based oil).

-Nefertiti, Egyptian Queen (circa 14th century BC) –
+Nefertiti, Egyptian Queen (circa 14th century BC)

 More than 1,300-years before the birth of Cleopatra, there was Neferneferuaten Nefertiti (‘the beauty has come’) – a powerful queen from ancient Egypt associated with beauty and royalty.
 However, as opposed to Cleopatra, Nefertiti’s life and history are still shrouded in relative ambiguity, in spite of her living during one of the opulent periods of ancient Egypt.